Warts usually clear up without treatment. However, it can take up to 2 years for the virus to leave your system and the warts to disappear.

 Treating warts during pregnancy

-If you are pregnant and have warts, your GP may recommend using salicylic acid, cryotherapy or duct tape.
+If you are pregnant and have warts, your pharmacist may recommend using salicylic acid, cryotherapy or duct tape.

 Salicylic acid can be used to treat warts during pregnancy, as long as it is used on a small area for a limited period of time.